Key mixed migration characteristics

 Most Eritreans cross the border with Sudan or Ethiopia by foot and in a clandestine manner as punishment for ‘illegal’ departure from Eritrea is severe.
 Despite the country’s proximity to Yemen and Saudi Arabia the coastline is well guarded by the authorities preventing significant movement across the Red Sea.
 Nevertheless, given the desperation of some Eritreans to leave their country it may be assumed that some fishing boats or other small private craft manage to cross.
 There are no monitoring systems in Saudi Arabia or northern Yemen to track this movement at present.

-Eritreans either use Sudan as a country of destination or move on to Libya through the ‘western route’ while some choose to go south often transiting in Kenya or using it as a port of destination.
+Eritreans either use Sudan as a country of destination or move on to Libya through the ‘western route’ while some choose to go south often transiting through Kenya or using it as a port of destination.
 There have been reports of some migrating to Yemen and onwards.

 Risks and vulnerabilities of mixed migration in Eritrea